 Zorin OS is another Ubuntu-based distribution that is one of the most visually appealing and user-friendly desktop operating systems available.

 We will recommend Zorin OS 15 to users with no Linux experience, particularly now that Zorin OS 15 has been released.
-A significant variety of graphical user interface (GUI) programs is also included.
+Various graphical user interface (GUI) programs are also included.